silverhawke249/RearrangePetTab/README.md

 - Download latest release and extract in `_classic_/Interface/AddOns/`,
 - or clone the repository into `_classic_/Interface/AddOns/RearrangePetTab/`.

+## Known issues
+- A Lua error occurs if character frame is opened during combat.

 ## Changelog
 - 1.0
   - Initial release.